 And if HE and MPC appear to be formidable on their own, one can only imagine what will occur if they join forces.
 A few practical instances already exist in the literature, while numerous theoretical concerns remain unsolved.
 Concerning the practical ones, there are already constructs that combine MPC with (additive) homomorphic encryption: in these circumstances, homomorphic encryption is used as a subroutine to generate correlated randomness, which is important in the so-called online phase.
 In schemes supporting multi-key capabilities, HE can also become "multi-party"; e-voting schemes are a practical implementation of this technology.

-In a world where privacy is engrained in every facet of our digital lives, having the ability to use big data and AI securely will drive the developments in technology and encryption.
+In a world where privacy is ingrained in every facet of our digital lives, having the ability to use big data and AI securely will drive the developments in technology and encryption.
 I would like to take this opportunity to thank Panagiotis Rizomiliotis for the discussion and insights on HE and MPC.